osbag/example/README.md

 ## Requirement

-Tested with Java8 and Maven 3
+1. Tested with Java8 and Maven 3
+2. GitHub account.

 ## Goal